 Best Tools To Build Landing Pages & Get High Conversions

 There are 3 tools you should definitely start using to great looking and conversion-focused landing pages:

 It will help you improve your post-click ad conversion rates and launch more campaigns faster.
 It eliminates the need to rely on developers and enables you to build and optimize custom landing pages, popups, and sticky bars that convert more visitors.

 They can be targeted by time on page, referral URL, cookie, and/or location to deliver more relevant offers tailored to a visitor’s journey.
 A library of templates, all 100% customizable, makes designing popups as simple as setting them up.

 They appear as banners at the top or bottom of any web page for a subtle but prominent display of your call to action.
 Like popups, they can be triggered by a range of activities to get in front of your visitors’ eyeballs when they’re most likely to convert.

-It comes with advanced features like exit intent and inactivity sensor.
+It comes with advanced features like exit intent and an inactivity sensor.

 It allows you to build a full-screen, sticky bar, slide-ins, and other forms of popups through a drag and drop builder, which is the best part of OptinMonster.

-You can easily create several popups and start targetting your visitors based on conditions like URL path, scroll percentage, returning or new visitor and etc. It has insanely powerful targeting options you won’t find in most of the other lead generation tools.
+You can easily create several popups and start targetting your visitors based on conditions like URL path, scroll percentage, returning or new visitor, etc. It has insanely powerful targeting options you won’t find in most of the other lead generation tools.

 GetResponse is initially an email marketing service.
 However, recently, they have come up with a whole new feature called Autofunnel.
 Autofunnel comes with everything you need to sell, promote, and grow an online business.